canonical/snapcraft/TESTING.md

 It is possible to emulate an arm64 machine on an amd64 host, which is very useful for running manual exploratory tests for snapcraft.
 To set it up:

 1. Download the latest ubuntu arm64 uefi image from https://cloud-images.ubuntu.com/releases/16.04/release/
-2. Keep a pristine copy of the image, in case you want to reset the machine, replacing <UBUNTU_IMAGE> with the name of the file you donwloaded on step 1:
+2. Keep a pristine copy of the image, in case you want to reset the machine, replacing <UBUNTU_IMAGE> with the name of the file you downloaded on step 1:

     $ cp <UBUNTU_IMAGE> <UBUNTU_IMAGE>.pristine